Shop for a new computer

 Types of Computers

-All-in-One Desktop.
+- All-in-One Desktop.
 This is the most expensive way to buy a computer.
 An All-in-One computer is a desktop computer with all components inside the monitor, rather than inside a separate box or tower.
-Expect to pay around 50% more for the same amount of computing power relative to a standard desktop computer.
+Expect to pay 20-50% more for the same amount of computing power relative to a standard desktop computer.

-Desktop computer.
+- Desktop computer.
 (AKA "desktop tower".)
-These give you the most muscle for least money.
-The computer components are inside a box separate from the screen, usually with wires between the box and components.
+The computer components are inside a box separate from the screen, with a wire going to the screen, speakers, etc.

-Apple Macintosh.
-Apple makes great computers, but they are significantly more expensive than most Windows computers.
+- Apple (iMac, MacBook, etc.) Apple makes great computers, but they are significantly more expensive than most Windows computers.
 Also, they don't run Windows, so the transition can be difficult for some people.
 Don't buy one until you've sat down to use it for 20 or 30 minutes.
 If you've been considering an Apple computer, you must first decide between Apple and Windows before you do anything else.
 (If you go with Apple, don't worry about the rest of this page.)

 Touch screen.
 This option makes perfect sense on a handheld computer (tablet), but you may not really use it on an all-in-one computer or a laptop sitting across from you on a table.
-It can cost an extra hundred or so, so be sure you really want it.
+It can cost extra, so be sure you really want it.

 CDROM drive.
 It is now less common for computers to come with a CDROM (or optical) drive.
 You may not need it anymore, but if you want one, you can get an external USB DVD/CDROM drive for about $40.
 All laptops now come without one; and for the desktop computers that have them, the CDROM drives are thinner than they used to be, often mounted vertically.

 Keyboard.
+Laptops: Some have a numeric 10-key on the right.
 Every model laptop has the keys arranged in a different way (although the letters are always in the right places), so be sure you would be happy with the layout.
 Also, if a backlit keyboard is important to you, look for that.

 Windows versions.
 A new version of Windows will come on a new computer.
 If you are not looking forward to a change, remember that it's the same basic thing: you click on icons to open programs.
 It's not much different until you start digging around the settings, so don't worry.

 If you wish to buy a new Office product, that can be done at any time on the internet as an immediate download, so you need not buy it along with the computer.
 Microsoft sells Office in 2 ways: as an annual or monthly subscription; or as an outright purchase that you can keep using for many years.
-Ask me if you have questions about the particular packages.
+See the Office article or ask me if you have questions about the particular packages.